thatwonguy/girlfriend_texter/README.md

 ```
 python main.py > pid.txt 2>&1 &
 ```
-*Jobs can be accessed with the `jobs` command. jobs will show you the running jobs, and number them.
-You could then talk about the jobs using a `%` followed by the number like `kill %1` or so.*
+*Jobs can be accessed with the `jobs` command.
+Jobs will show you the running jobs, and number them.
+You could then talk about the jobs using a `%` followed by the number like `kill %1` or so to stop it from running in the background, or restart your computer.*